 1. Elections shall take place during the Annual Meeting in November.
 Additional nominations for each position may be made from the floor at that time.

-2. Voting shall be by ballot.
-If there is but one candidate for office, voting may be by voice, or a show of hands.
-A majority vote of the members present constitutes election.
+2. Voting may be by ballot.
+If there is but one candidate for office, voting shall be by voice, or a show of hands.
+A plurality vote of the members present constitutes election.
 If a quorum is not in attendance, a special meeting shall be called to elect the Directors.